-Hurricane Barry spares Louisiana, fizzles as major storm
+Hurricane Barry spares Louisiana as storm downgraded

 A combination of Barry and series of severe thunderstorms that preceded had already overwhelmed New Orleans‘ perpetually troubled drainage system, and as a consequence the lowest lying areas in the below-sea-level bowl that the city occupies did experience flooding.

-In addition, Barry’s early bands knocked out power to at least 75,000 customers Saturday, with restoration efforts hampered by downed trees and water that made repairs difficult and dangerous for crews.
+In addition, by Sunday afternoon Barry had knocked out power to more than 110,000 customers in southern Louisiana and southwestern Mississippi, with repair crews hampered by downed trees and water that made work difficult and dangerous.

 While neither downtown Baton Rouge nor New Orleans imposed one, West Baton Rouge Parish and some others around the capital kept curfews in effect during the weekend, a move made to ease travel for first responders and repair crews not out of any fear of lawlessness, officials said.